Air pollution: Ground-level ozone

 Leaves damaged by exposure to ozone.

-Ground-level ozone (O_{3}) is mostly created when NO_{x} and volatile organic compounds mix in the presence of sunlight.
+Ground-level ozone (O_{3}) is mostly created when NOx and volatile organic compounds mix in the presence of sunlight.
 It can also form from carbon monoxide or methane.
 Due to the influence of temperature and sunlight on this reaction, high ozone levels are most common on hot summer afternoons.
 It is the main gas in photochemical smog.

-It can be harmful to human health, but also to some materials, forests, plants, and crops.
+O_{3} can be harmful to human health, but also to some materials, forests, plants, and crops.
 Smog is a particular problem in big cities where it cannot easily be transported away by wind (e.g. cities built in valleys surrounded by mountains).
 When ground-level ozone is produced, it can linger in the air for days or weeks, and therefore be transported far from where it was first formed.

 Nitrogen oxides

 A NASA video on satellite measurement of nitrogen oxides, showing declining levels due to regulation.
 However, some regions did see rising levels of NO_{2} pollution, for instance, those with fracking or civil unrest.

-Nitrogen oxides (NO_{x}), particularly nitrous oxide (NO), are mostly created by the burning of fossil fuels, and in lesser amounts by lightning.
+Nitrogen oxides (NOx), particularly nitric oxide (NO), are mostly created by the burning of fossil fuels, and in lesser amounts by lightning.
 Nitrogen dioxide (NO_{2}) is formed from NO in a reaction with other atmospheric gases.
 NO and NO_{2} can form acid rain, can form into a haze, and can cause nutrient pollution in water.
 NO_{2} is a reddish-brown toxic gas with a strong odor, whereas NO is odorless and colorless.

 Particulate matter

 Particulate matter (PM), also known as particle pollution, includes all airborne substances that are not gases.
 It is a mix of microscopic solid particles or droplets suspended in a gas.

-It consists of a large variety of materials and chemical compounds including toxic substances, and they vary strongly in size.
+Particulate matter can contain a large variety of materials and chemical compounds including toxic substances, which can vary strongly in size.
 Coarse PM (PM_{10}) is 10 micrometer (μm) or smaller in diameter, fine PM (PM_{2.5}) is smaller than 2.5 μm, and ultrafine particles are 0.1 μm or smaller.
 Smaller particles pose more risk to health, as they can reach the bloodstream.
 A definitive link between fine particulate pollution and higher death rates in urban areas was established by the Harvard Six Cities study, published in 1993.

 Sea spray, wildfires, volcanoes and dust storms are the main natural sources of PM.
 Meanwhile, human sources include the burning of biomass and fossil fuels, as well as road emissions and dust resuspension.
 Human PM is usually finer than natural PM.
 Most particulate matter is formed in the atmosphere from precursor gases.
 For instance, sulfate comes from SO_{2}, nitrate from NO_{2}, and ammonium is formed from ammonia.
 Soot on the other hand is directly emitted from combustion, and consists of black carbon and organic compounds.
 Particulate matter can have a cooling effect locally on the climate, as it reflects sunlight away from Earth's surface.